arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 ===================== 142 passed, 1 skipped in 237.56s (0:03:57) ==================
 ```

-## Stress testing
+## WindowsPerf stress testing script

-Having properly setup the Python unit tests using the instructions above all you need to do is to run
+Having properly setup the Python unit tests using the instructions above all you need to do is to run:

 ```
 >stress.ps1
 ```

 The default number of cycles is 1.
-You can change that using the first command line argument, so if you want to run it 5 times just type
+You can change that using the first command line argument, so if you want to run it 5 times just type:

 ```
 >stress.ps1 5